digideskio/support-tools/mdiag-windows/README.md

 ### Changelog

+## 1.5.3

+ - Fixed boolean capitalization to use JSON symbols true/false, previously output the literals True/False

 ## 1.5.2

  - Fixed crash caused by dependency on .NET 3.5 for time zone information (TSPROJ-386), script should be compliant back to .NET 2.0 again